tkeskita/smoothMesh/README.md

 ### Basic options

-- `-centroidalIters` specifies the number of smoothing iterations (default 20).
+- `-centroidalIters` specifies the maximum number of smoothing iterations (default 1000).

+- `-relTol` is the relative tolerance convergence criteria for stopping smoothing iterations (default 0.02).
+If residual (average length of point movement relative to `maxStepLength`) drops below this value, then smoothing is ended.

 - `-minEdgeLength` defines edge length below which edge points are fully frozen at their current location.
 Freezing happens only if edge length would decrease during smoothing.
 Edge length is allowed to increase regardless of this value.
 If no value is provided, a default value of half the length of the shortest edge in the initial mesh is applied.